Section 232: Steel & Aluminum Duties

 Links: Proclamation 10895 | Proclamation 10896

-On March 5, 2025, the Bureau of Industry and Security at the U.S. Department of Commerce published two notices in the Federal Register implementing Proclamations 10895 and 10896 by updating notes to the Harmonized Tariff Schedule of the United States.
+On March 5, 2025, the Bureau of Industry and Security at the U.S. Department of Commerce (BIS) published two notices in the Federal Register implementing Proclamations 10895 and 10896 by updating notes to the Harmonized Tariff Schedule of the United States.
 These updated notes include the relevant Chapter 99 tariff codes companies must use when importing products subject to duties.

 Links: Aluminum Notice (90 FR 11251) | Steel Notice (90 FR 11249)